yorkpshaw/hot-stocks/journals/karis.md

 I abstracted away PrefTrue/FalseSavedStock/NewsItemButton, PortfolioStockButton to their own components in Buttons.js.

 I completed development of PortfolioDialog!
 It's no longer buggy with showing the last card.symbol in the CardList.
-Just need to incorporate it with useCreateOrUpdatePortfolioStock still.
+Completed incorporation with useCreateOrUpdatePortfolioStock, though having issues with useGetStockQuery to get current cost.
+In process of debugging.